-If you know what to expect before you go to rehab for addiction, you will be better prepared to do the work that is needed to get well.
-Another good reason to know what will happen is that this knowledge will lessen any fear and anxiety you have about getting treatment.
-Going to rehab is a big step on your path to sobriety, but it\u2019s a scary one when you don\u2019t know what happens at rehab.
-Know what to expect and be prepared to accept treatment fully, and you will be ready to get better.
-What Happens in Residential Rehab?
-Rehab is by definition a residential type of treatment.
-Addiction treatment programs can also be administered on an outpatient basis, but research suggests that long-term participation in a more intensive setting is better for lasting sobriety.
-If you can afford the time and the cost, residential rehab for at least a couple of months is your best option for addiction treatment.
-What exactly will happen at your rehab facility depends on the program.
-Before you go, find out what the procedures are like and what kinds of therapy you can expect to undergo.
+Rehab comes in two main choices, inpatient and outpatient programs.
+Addiction treatment programs in Pennsylvania can be attended on an outpatient basis, but research suggests that long-term participation in a more intensive setting is better for lasting sobriety.
+If you can afford the time and the cost, inpatient rehab for at least a couple of months is your best option for addiction treatment.
+Before you go, find out what to expect at rehab in regard to the procedures kinds of therapy provided.
 Ask all the questions you have so that you are ready.
 In general, rehab is not like a hospital.
-It is more like a residence.
-You will probably have a roommate.
+It is more like a communal residence.
+You will probably have a roommate and share communal spaces with peers.
 You can expect that your days will be structured so that you will have activities and treatment sessions with only a little bit of free time.
-Most drug rehab, out of state or in state, begins with an assessment and the creation of a treatment plan.
-You can then expect to participate in one-on-one therapy sessions, group therapy sessions and possibly alternative types of therapy.
+What exactly will happen at your inpatient rehab center depends on specialized programs suggested after an intake assessment.
+Most drug rehab, out-of-state or in-state, begins with an assessment and the creation of a treatment plan.
+Programs depend on many factors including disorder diagnosis, substances present, and personal preference.
+You can expect to participate in one-on-one therapy sessions, group therapy sessions and possibly alternative types of therapy.
 You may participate in art or music therapy, exercise and nutrition education, animal therapy or holistic medicine practices.
-You may or may not be able to have family visit while you’re in rehab.
-If that is a concern for you, be sure to find out what the policies are before you enter the program.
-Many rehab programs offer family days or opportunities for family to come and participate in therapy sessions with patients.
+You may or may not be able to have a family visit while you’re in rehab.
+If this is a concern, be sure to find out what the policies are before entering the program.
+Family involvement can play a critical role in lasting sobriety.
+Many alcohol and drug rehab programs in PA offer family days or opportunities for the family to come and participate in therapy sessions with patients.
 A few facilities, however, do not allow family to visit until the end of a treatment program.